Paul Simon (politician)

 Paul Martin Simon (November 29, 1928 – December 9, 2003) was an American author and politician from Illinois.
 He served in the United States House of Representatives from 1975 to 1985 and in the United States Senate from 1985 to 1997.
 A member of the Democratic Party, he unsuccessfully ran for the 1988 Democratic presidential nomination.

-After his political career, he founded the Public Policy Institute at Southern Illinois University Carbondale in Carbondale, Illinois, which was later named for him.
+After his political career, Simon founded the Public Policy Institute at Southern Illinois University Carbondale in Carbondale, Illinois, which was later named for him.
 There he taught classes on politics, history and journalism.

-Simon was famous for his distinctive bowtie and horn-rimmed glasses.
+Simon was famous for his distinctive bow tie and horn-rimmed glasses.

 Early life and career

 Simon was born in Eugene, Oregon on November 29, 1928.
 He was the son of Martin Paul Simon, a Lutheran minister and missionary to China, and Ruth Lilly (née Tolzmann) Simon, a Lutheran missionary as well.
 His family was of German descent.

 Simon attended Concordia University, a Lutheran school in Portland.
 He later attended the University of Oregon and Dana College in Blair, Nebraska, but never graduated.
 After meeting with local Lions Club members, he borrowed $3,600 to take over the defunct Troy Call newspaper in 1948, becoming the nation's youngest editor-publisher, of the renamed Troy Tribune in Troy, Illinois, and eventually built a chain of 14 weekly newspapers.
 His activism against gambling, prostitution, and government corruption while at the Troy Tribune influenced the newly elected governor, Adlai Stevenson II, to take a stand on these issues, creating national exposure for Simon that later resulted in his testifying before the Kefauver Commission.

 In May 1951, Simon left his newspaper and enlisted in the United States Army.
 Simon served in West Germany during the Korean War.
 Assigned to the Counterintelligence Corps, he attained the rank of private first class and was discharged in June 1953.